Edmonton (provincial electoral district): 1926

-Prevey (Liberal) and Duggan (Conservative) won seats without the quota in the last counts, after other candidates were eliminated or elected.
+Prevey (Liberal) and Duggan (Conservative) won seats without the quota in the last count, after other candidates were eliminated or elected.

 Not all the five candidates who were most popular in the first count were elected in the end.

-Independent Liberal Joe Clarke received many votes on the first count but did not make quota in first count and did not pick up enough votes from other candidates' later preferences to get quota, likely due to not being in a political party.
+Independent Liberal Joe Clarke received many votes on the first count but did not make quota in the first count and did not pick up enough votes from other candidates' later preferences to get quota, likely due to not being in a political party.

 Liberal candidate J.C.
 Bowen was in the top five in first count, but also did not get quota and despite being in a party and thus likely to receive vote transfers, was not elected — many of the other Liberal party candidates' votes were transferred not to him but instead to another Liberal candidate, W.W.
 Prevey, a more popular individual overall, it seems.
 Eventually Prevey's vote total surpassed Bowen's, and Bowen, not Prevey, was eliminated when his turn came.

 Labour although not having anyone in top five spots in first count, did capture a seat.
-This was proportional — its five candidates received about 20 percent of the vote.
+This was proportional — its five candidates received about 20 percent of the vote, which was more than quota.
 STV's transferable votes generally prevent bad effects of vote splitting, by allowing a party's dispersed votes to be concentrated on one or two leading party candidates as happened in this case.
 Farmilo, the leading Labour candidate in the first count, was not elected though.
 Gibbs apparently as an individual was more popular overall than Farmilo.
 He got quota in a later count through distribution of other candidates' second preferences.
 This included both votes of supporters of his fellow Labour candidates and some supporters of Joe Clarke and other non-Labour candidates as well.

 The Conservative party ran five candidates.
 The vote was spread among all five in the first count.
 None got quota in the first count.
-Weaver did better after three of his companion Conservative candidates were eliminated.
+Weaver did better after three of his companion Conservative candidates were eliminated and was elected.

 Another Conservative (Duggan) — plus a Liberal (Prevey) — got seats by being relatively popular among the last ones still standing as the field of candidates thinned to just one more than the number of remaining open seats, at which time the two top remaining candidates — Conservative Duggan and Liberal Prevey — were declared elected, although not having quota.

 The order of election was Lymburn 1, Weaver 2, Gibbs 3, Prevey 4, and Duggan 5.